-The following are some instructions for the initial post operative period:
+The following are some instructions for the initial postoperative period:

 - 1. BANDAGES: Your bandage may be removed 2 days following surgery.
-Waterproof Band aids can be used to protect the incisions. - 2.
+Band-Aids can be used to protect the incisions. - 2.
 MEDICATIONS: A prescription will be provided to help relieve pain.
 Please use this medication as directed.
 This medication is strong, and should not be taken with alcohol or other pain medications, and may cause drowsiness.
 Exercise good judgment in its use.
-You may also try over the counter pain medications such as Aleve (Naprosyn) or Advil (Ibuprofen).
+You may also try over the counter pain medications such as Aleve (naprosyn) or Advil (lbuprofen).
 Take as directed unless there are contraindications.
 Take 1 Aspirin (325 mg) daily in addition to the pain medication for one month. - 3.
 SHOWER: You may shower after 48 hours.
-Do not take a bath or submerge the hip under water for 7 days however you may submerge the hip in a pool if one is available.
+Do not take a bath or submerge the knee under water for 7 days.
 If any drainage is present, do not get the hip wet and please call the office. - 4.
 STITCHES: There are stitches in the skin.
-After 7-10 days we will remove the sutures in the office.
-If any problem is noted with the incision, please call the office Lena (860) 549-8249 or Schutzer (860) 549-8256. - 5.
+After 7-10 days, we will remove the sutures in the office.
+If any problem is noted with the incision, please call the office (860) 549-8249. - 5.
 WORK ACTIVITY: Most people are able to return to either sedentary or restricted work activity within 1-2 weeks of their operative procedure.
 Generally, full normal stressful activities and sports are resumed after 3-4 months depending on the extent of your surgical procedure. - 6.
 COMFORT: Pain and swelling after arthroscopy is to be expected.
 This should subside after 2-4 days.
 If the following develop and persist after 24 hours, please call the office: - a.
 Fever over 101.5 degrees. - b.
-Swelling below the knee, in the calf, ankle or foot which does not respond to elevation. - c.
-Increasing pain in the thigh or calf. - d.
-Discharge or drainage from the wound which continues greater than 24 hours.

-7. FOLLOW-UP: Please call the office the day after your operation and make an appointment for 7-10 days after your procedure.
-You will be checked and your procedure and rehab discussed.
+Swelling below the knee, in the calf, ankle or foot, which does not respond to elevation. - c.
+Increasing pain in the knee or calf. - d.
+Discharge or drainage from the wound, which continues greater than 24 hours. - 9.
+FOLLOW-UP: Please call the office the day after your operation and make an appointment for 7-10 days after your procedure.
+You will be checked, your procedure discussed and your rehabilitation will be planned.